Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Does a VPN Affect Your Internet Connection?

-If your VPN has a kill switch, your internet connection will drop when your VPN disconnects — even for a second.
+If your VPN has a kill switch, your internet access will drop when your VPN disconnects — even for a second.
 While this may be annoying, it keeps your IP address and DNS from leaking.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer

-Guard your data with Norton Secure VPN
+Guard your data with the speed, stability, and reliability of Norton Secure VPN

-Keep your personal information safer while browsing the web.
-Choose Norton Secure VPN for top online protection.
-Click below and secure your connection now.
+Keep your personal information safe while browsing the web.
+Choose Norton Secure VPN for top online protection and the upload speed is nearly twice as fast as the average VPN.
+Secure your connection now.

 Summary of Digg's What Is a VPN Connection